Eddie Kulukundis: Personal life

 Kulukundis married the English actress Susan Hampshire in 1981.
-The couple lived on the outskirts of Bedford, England.
+The couple lived in London, England.
 Active on stage and screen until her early seventies, Hampshire gave up most acting opportunities after 2009 to care for her husband, who had developed dementia and type 2 diabetes.
-Kulukundis died at his home on 17 February 2021, aged 88.
+Kulukundis died at his home in SW London on 17 February 2021, aged 88.

 Honours

 Kulukundis was appointed Officer of the Order of the British Empire (OBE) for services to Sport in the 1988 Birthday Honours, and knighted for charitable services to Sport and to the Arts in the 1993 Birthday Honours.